Authentic Local Experiences:

 Day 2: Golden Circle

 Head out on the famed Golden Circle, starting with the spectacular Thingvellir National Park, a meeting place of old Icelandic clans.
 It is also where the Eurasian and North American tectonic plates meet above ground.
-Journey to the Secret Lagoon: smaller and more intimate than the Blue Lagoon, it’s where savvy travelers go to enjoy the Icelandic spa experience.
+Journey to the Secret Lagoon: small and intimate, it’s where savvy travelers go to enjoy the Icelandic spa experience.
 Don’t forget your swimsuit!
 Enjoy a tasty lunch in the greenhouse of Fridheimar Tomato Farm.
 Then it’s on to the Strokkur Geysir, which erupts every 10 minutes.
-Stop at Gullfoss Waterfall, one of the most popular tourist attractions in all of Iceland with two separate drops and the largest falls in all of Europe in terms of water volume.
-Move on to your beautifully situated hotel below the Hekla volcano where you’ll enjoy a first class dinner.
+Stop at Gullfoss Waterfall, one of the most photographed spots in all of Iceland.
+Move on to your hotel below the Hekla volcano where you’ll enjoy a sumptuous dinner.
+Once darkness falls, you can take a soak in the hotel’s outdoor hot tub while watching for the Northern Lights

 (B, L, D)